nunosoares27/mystore/README.md

 ## Installation
     - Run `npm install` to install dependencies.
 	- Run `ng serve` to start application and navigate to `http://localhost:4200/`.
 	- Run `ng build` to build the project.
 The artifacts will be stored in the `dist/` directory.
-Use this directory for deploying the application.
+Use the contents from this directory for deploying the application.

 ## File structure
 	- Components located in the src/app/components folder.